A guide to visiting Malaga, Spain

 Malaga Cathedral

-If you don’t have time to go inside Malaga Cathedral, make sure to marvel at this impressive building either from the external courtyard on Molina Lario street, or from the nearby Plaza del Obispo.
-The Cathedral also looks magical lit up at night, so I would recommend taking an evening stroll here too.
+Even if you don’t have time to go inside, it’s still worth taking time to admire Málaga Cathedral.
+Some of the best viewpoints are from the external courtyard on Calle Molina Lario or the nearby Plaza del Obispo, where you can fully appreciate the scale and beauty of the building.
+The cathedral looks especially magical when it is lit up at night, so I would highly recommend taking an evening stroll through this area of the city.

 Malaga Port